rubenwardy/renewedtab/docs/translation.md

 Please note that the source text will change over time, meaning that translations will break and need to be updated.
-You're under no obligation to do this, just don't get upset if translations become incomplete.
+You're under no obligation to do this, just don't get annoyed if translations become incomplete over time :)

 ## Overview